dmalenic/mc14500b/mc14500-asm/README.md

 - Each example subdirectory contains its own `Makefile` defining the concrete build targets for that particular example.

-- [examples/include](examples/include) contains assembler files with frequently needed declarations and code snippets that other assembler files can include.
+- [examples/include](examples/include) contains assembler files with frequently required declarations and code snippets that other assembler files can include.
 The mnemonics for inputs, outputs, and RAM locations can be found there.
 A chapter on the `mc14500.py` assembler program will describe the inclusion mechanism and mnemonics declarations.